 German battleship Bismarck gets more target practice, firing off half a dozen 3.7cm anti-aircraft shells without hitting anything.

-In the Channel, three British destroyers (HMS Malcolm, Wild Swan and Veteran) depart Harwich for a patrol off Ostend, where there are reports of an enemy convoy.
-It is a fairly typical offensive sweep, and if the reports are true, there could be action during the night.
+In the Channel, three British destroyers (HMS Malcolm, Wild Swan, and Veteran) depart Harwich for a patrol off Ostend, where there are reports of an enemy convoy.
+It is a fairly typical offensive sweep, and if the reports are true, there could be some action during the night.

 A major British troop convoy, AP 3, departs from Liverpool.
-It consists of 8 transports (converted liners) carrying 6050 troops to the Middle East, along with two freighters.
+It consists of 8 transport ships (converted liners) carrying 6050 troops to the Middle East, along with two freighters.
 There is a large escort consisting of half a dozen destroyers.
-First stop is Freetown.
+The first stop is Freetown.
 This is the last part of Operation Apology, reinforcement of the Middle East/Asian Command.

 Convoy MT 165 departs from Methil, Convoy FS 277 departs from the Tyne, Convoy OB 211 departs from Liverpool, Convoys SC 4 and SHX 72 depart from Sydney, Canada, Convoy BN 5 departs from Bombay.

 |A plucky lady survives a bombing attack, little the worse for wear.
 London, September 1940.|

 Battle of the Mediterranean: The Italian 10th Army continues assembling and slowly slogging toward the Egyptian frontier, which it has not yet reached (accounts vary on when it actually crosses the frontier, and it really doesn't matter in the endless deserts anyway).
 The main striking force, the Maletti Group composed of the Italian armor, has great difficulty with the desert conditions, suffering numerous equipment breakdowns and getting lost in the desert.
 The Italian armor retreats, and the British sow mines in their path and do whatever else they can to harass them.